Analytics on detached edge devices

 To run this code block you must be logged in and your studio instance must be started.

-On the SAS we can now subscribe to the published flow my-flow
+On the SAS we can now subscribe to the published flow my-flow from edge1

-by using subscribe(Charstring edge, Charstring flow)
+by using subscribe(Charstring edge, Charstring flow):

 subscribe("edge1","my-flow");